Rajeev-singh-git/Java_Interview_Question/Collections/src/Map/Map_README.md

-• **ConcurrentHashMap:** If you need a more efficient concurrent map implementation with better performance than a synchronized `HashMap`, consider using `ConcurrentHashMap` from the `java.util.concurrent` package.
+• **ConcurrentHashMapDemo:** If you need a more efficient concurrent map implementation with better performance than a synchronized `HashMap`, consider using `ConcurrentHashMapDemo` from the `java.util.concurrent` package.
 It's designed for concurrent access without explicit synchronization.

 ### HashMap Constructor